+All applications must be made on the applicant's home LA common application form.
 The closing date for admission application forms to be received by the home Local Authority is as advertised by that authority.
-The application closing date is 15th January (or the nearest working day) and the allocation date is 16th April (or the nearest working day) on the year of application.
-Information on completing the 'on line' application and notification dates of admission decisions are published in the LA admissions literature which is also available from their website.
-Click here for the link to the Hertfordshire Admissions website.
+The application closing date for Hertfordshire residents is 15th January (or the nearest working day) and the allocation date is 16th April (or the nearest working day) on the year of application.
+Information for Hertfordshire residents on completing the 'on line' application and notification dates of admission decisions are published in the LA admissions literature which is also available from their website: Click here for the link to the Hertfordshire Admissions website.

-All applications must be made on the home LA common application form.
-Parents/carers are requested to complete our supplementary information form (SIF) only if they are applying under the Category 3 criteria.
+Parents/carers are requested to complete our supplementary information form (SIF) only if they are applying under the Category 3 oversubscription criterion.